YordanBahchevanov/designSpace/README.md

 git clone https://github.com/YordanBahchevanov/designSpace.git
 cd designSpace
 ```
-### Step 2: Clone the Repository
+### Step 2: Set Up the Environment File
-Create a .env file in the project root directory using the .env.template file for refference:
+Create a .env file in the project's root directory.
+Use the .env.template file as a reference for the required variables.

 ### Step 3: Install PostgreSQL or Set Up Docker
 If PostgreSQL is not installed locally, you can use Docker to set up PostgreSQL.
 Run the following command: